Disturbance storm time index

-The disturbance storm time (Dst, Kyoto Dst) index is a measure in the context of space weather.
-It gives information about the strength of the ring current around Earth caused by solar protons and electrons.
+The disturbance storm time index, also known as the Dst index or Kyoto Dst index, is a measure of the strength of the Earth's ring current.

-The ring current around Earth produces a magnetic field that is directly opposite Earth's magnetic field, i.e. if the difference between solar electrons and protons gets higher, then Earth's magnetic field becomes weaker.
+The ring current around Earth produces a magnetic field that is directly opposite Earth's magnetic field; that is, if the difference between solar electrons and protons gets higher, then Earth's magnetic field becomes weaker.

 A negative Dst value means that Earth's magnetic field is weakened.
 This is particularly the case during solar storms.

+Its units are typically measured in nT (nano-Tesla).